 Most lenders will want to see at least two years worth of income documents when you make your application.
 This is because they want to see a pattern of consistent income.
 The longer you’ve been self-employed, and therefore the longer you can show that you have been earning a consistent income, the better the chances you have of qualifying for a payday loan.
 Before lenders set a credit limit, they will want to be confident that you are able to repay the loan.

-How do I Repay My Payday Loan as a Self-Employed Person?
+How Do I Repay My Payday Loan as a Self-Employed Person?

 If you are successful in your loan application, you should begin to think about how you will repay your payday loan, in order to avoid any unwanted debt.